 Sargassum seaweeds have been a valuable part of ocean ecology until recent massive, uncontained, explosive growth has impacted shallow water and shoreline ecology and threatened coastal businesses and communities throughout the Caribbean and Gulf of Mexico.
 While the search for answers and solutions continues the constant threat of environmental impacts has people, businesses and communities on edge.
 Join us as we view the impacts of invasive Sargassum seaweed and discuss its causes and solutions to the problem.

-George Buckley is Director of the Sustainability and Environmental Management Project.
-An environmental consultant, educator and filmmaker, he has led field research projects with Earthwatch Expeditions on horseshoe crabs, bay ecology and coral reefs.
+George Buckley is an environmental consultant, educator and filmmaker and he has led field research projects with Earthwatch Expeditions on horseshoe crabs, bay ecology and coral reefs.
 His work has been recognized with the EPA Lifetime Achievement Award, BTS Diver of the Year and Bonaire’s ACCOLADE Medal.
 At Harvard University he earned the Excellence in Teaching and Distinguished Service Awards.
 His film ‘Bonaire Bonanza’ won the ‘Palme d’Or Award’.
-He has served on the Board of Directors of the Boston Sea Rovers, the New England Aquarium, the EARTHECHO Foundation, Boston Malacological and the ENVIROTHON Council
+He has served on the Board of Directors of the Boston Sea Rovers, the New England Aquarium, the EARTHECHO Foundation, Boston Malacological Club and the ENVIROTHON Council

 This presentation celebrates the 15th anniversary of Gretel, a 14 foot female white shark that entered a shallow estuary in Massachusetts on September 21, 2004.
 She was tagged immediately, but remained trapped in the pond for two weeks.
 As she progressively weakened, her fate remained in the hands of a group of biologists.
 Gretel was the first white shark tagged with satellite-based technology in the North Atlantic and, in many ways, an omen of what was to come.

 Dr. Gregory Skomal is an accomplished marine biologist, photographer, author, and 2015 Boston Sea Rovers Diver of the Year.
-As a senior scientist with MA Fisheries, he has been studying sharks for over 35 years.
-He has written numerous scientific research papers and has appeared in a number of film and television documentaries, including programs for National Geographic, Discovery Channel, and PBS.
+As a senior scientist with MA Fisheries, he has been studying sharks for over 35 years and he has written numerous scientific research papers.
+Greg has appeared in a number of film and television documentaries, including programs for National Geographic, Discovery Channel, and PBS.
 His book, The Shark Handbook, explores the world of sharks.

 Randi Rotjan is currently a Research Assistant Professor at Boston University.
 Her research ranges from tropical to temperate corals, and she investigates questions related to ecophysiology and resilience.
 She is the Chief Scientist of the Phoenix Islands Protected Area Conservation Trust, and the co-Chair of the Phoenix Islands Protected Area Scientific Advisory Committee.
 Rotjan is a member of The Explorers Club, a member of W2O (Women Working for Oceans), and is an active member of the editorial board for several peer-reviewed journals.
 She also serves on the Board of Directors for The Nature Conservancy-Caribbean, and the Friends of the Middlesex Fells.Randi Rotjan